AXYS-Creative/essence/src/posts/blog/breaking-free-from-the-need-to-be-trendy.md

 ---
 title: Breaking Free from the Need to Be Trendy
-description: This blog post explores how to escape the constant pressure to follow trends, encouraging a more personal and authentic approach to lifestyle choices.
-Learn to embrace your unique tastes and values instead of conforming to fleeting popular standards.
+description: Explore how to escape the constant pressure of following trends and instead cultivate your own unique style and preferences.
+This post delves into why we often feel compelled to keep up with trends and offers practical advice for fostering authenticity in our choices.
-author: Ben Stowe
+author: Ben Stowe & Maria Nieves
-date: 2024-05-20T15:25:18.051Z
+date: 2023-12-05T16:25:18.051Z
 tags:
   - emotion
   - physical